badj/cypress-checkout-test-bc/README.md

 - `npm run testWithFF`: To run the tests headed *(with a browser)* in Firefox.
 - `npm run testHeadless`: To run the tests headless *(without a browser)*.
 - `npm run testWithBrowserNoExit`: To run the tests headed and the Cypress runner will remain open after the test run completed *(Test run video will keep recording until Cypress runner is closed/killed!)*.
-5. When the test run completed, a *test results report* will be generated in the `cypress/reports/result.html/index.html` path.
+5. When the test run completed:
+- A *Test results report* will be generated in the `cypress/reports/result.html/index.html` path.
+- All *Video recordings of the runs* will be generated in the `cypress/videos/` path.
+- All *Screenshots* will be generated in the `cypress/screenshots/` path for all test steps set to take screenshots.

 ## Expected (Successful - Retried - Skipped) test run samples:

-1. Successful Run with `testWithBrowserNoExit`- Cart checkout page in Cypress runner with Electron browser:
+1. Successful Run sample - Cart checkout page in Cypress runner with Electron browser:

 ![Cart checkout page in Cypress Electron browser runner with no testWithBrowserNoExit npm run](Cypress_Electron_runner_cart_page.jpg)

-2. Successful Run - Terminal/CLI output:
+2. Successful Run sample - Terminal/CLI output:

 ![Successful run from Terminal with passed test results output](terminal_cypress1.jpg)